The place where it all started for Gordon Ramsay

 - Genre Savvy: In the last episode of Boiling Point, when Bramley Apple lobbyists are protesting outside of Ramsay's restaurant for his actions earlier in the series, one of the protesters admits to a reporter that the best their protest is likely to achieve is an insincere apology from Ramsay, and in fact will probably just give his restaurant a ton of publicity.

-- George Jetson Job Security: Not to quite the extent that you might expect, mind.
-One of Ramsay's waiters gets himself fired on the restaurant's first day for drinking out of a glass of water which he then proceeded to serve to some customers, and another one gets fired later in the series for serving two tables the wrong appetizers, but otherwise most firings are only inferred to have taken place between episodes.
+- George Jetson Job Security: Not quite the extent that you might expect, mind.
+One of Ramsay's waiters gets himself fired during the restaurant's first service for drinking straight from a bottle in front of customers.
+Another one gets fired later in the series for serving two tables the wrong appetizers, but otherwise most firings are only inferred to have taken place between episodes.

 - Heterosexual Life-Partners: Ramsay is depicted as being this with Marco Pierre White and Marcus Wareing.
 Unfortunately, by about 2007 none of the three were on speaking terms with each other.

 - He Panned It, Now He Sucks: Ramsay's reaction toward A.A.
 Gill after having a bad review written about his new restaurant, to the point where when Gill returns a few weeks later Ramsay immediately throws him out.